Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Scheduling with Known Output Lengths: The WAIT Algorithm

-The proof is provided in Appendix.
-To illustrate the mechanism behind this failure concretely, consider the following example.
+The proof is provided in Appendix~\ref{appendix:proof_fcfs_lower_bound}.
+The example below is a simpler single-type illustration of the same eviction cascade.

-\begin{example}[Eviction Cascade under FCFS] Consider a single prompt type where each prompt is a simple query such as ``Hello'' with a 1-token response ``Hi''---prefill length $l=1$ and decode length $l'=1$.
-Each prompt occupies 1 unit of memory after prefill and 2 units after decode.
-Let the memory capacity be $C=12$ and arrival rate $\lambda=4$.
-The fluid equilibrium has 4 prompts at each stage (prefill and decode), using exactly $4 \times 1 + 4 \times 2 = 12$ units of memory with 4 completions per iteration.
+\begin{example}[Eviction Cascade under FCFS] Consider a single prompt type: a prompt such as ``Hello'' with a one-token response ``Hi,'' so \(l=1\) and \(l'=1\).
+Each prompt uses 1 unit of memory after prefill and 2 units after decode.
+Let \(C=12\), \(\lambda=4\), and normalize service parameters so that \(d_0+12d_1=1\).
+The fluid equilibrium keeps 4 prompts at the prefill stage and 4 prompts at the decode stage, uses \(4 \times 1 + 4 \times 2 = 12\) units of memory, and completes 4 prompts per iteration.

 Now suppose the system starts slightly imbalanced with 6 prompts at stage 0 (awaiting prefill) and 3 prompts at stage 1 (in decode).
-Under FCFS: \begin{enumerate} \item \textbf{Iteration 1}: Process all 9 prompts.
-The 3 decode prompts complete, but the 6 prefill prompts advance to decode, requiring $6 \times 2 = 12$ units.
-Memory is exactly full with only 3 completions. \item \textbf{Iteration 2}: During iteration 1, approximately 4 new prompts arrive.
-To admit them for prefill ($4 \times 1 = 4$ units needed), we must evict 2 decode prompts (freeing $2 \times 2 = 4$ units).
-Now we have 4 prefill + 4 decode = $4 + 8 = 12$ units. \item \textbf{Iteration 3}: The 4 decode prompts complete (4 completions).
-The 2 previously evicted prompts, having lost their KV caches, must now restart from the prefill phase (stage $s=0$)---they re-enter the queue as new arrivals, competing for resources alongside genuinely new prompts.
-This restart mechanism perpetuates the imbalance. \end{enumerate} This eviction-restart cycle persists, yielding approximately 3-3.5 completions per iteration instead of the optimal 4. \textbf{Even though $C = M^* = 12$ (theoretically sufficient capacity), FCFS causes cascading failures that reduce throughput by 12-25\%.} \end{example}
+Under FCFS: \begin{enumerate} \item \textbf{Iteration 1}: FCFS processes all 9 prompts.
+The 3 decode prompts complete, while the 6 prefill prompts advance to decode and require \(6 \times 2 = 12\) units of memory.
+The system is full after only 3 completions. \item \textbf{Iteration 2}: About 4 new prompts arrive during the previous iteration.
+Admitting them for prefill requires 4 additional memory units, so the server evicts 2 decode prompts to free \(2 \times 2 = 4\) units.
+The system returns to 4 prefill prompts and 4 decode prompts, again using \(4+8=12\) units. \item \textbf{Iteration 3}: The 4 decode prompts complete.
+The 2 evicted prompts have lost their KV caches and must restart from prefill, re-entering the queue alongside genuinely new arrivals.
+The restart mechanism perpetuates the imbalance. \end{enumerate} The eviction-restart cycle yields approximately 3--3.5 completions per iteration instead of the 4 completions sustained by the fluid equilibrium.
+Thus \(C=M^*=12\) is sufficient to support the fluid balance, but FCFS does not maintain that balance and loses effective throughput. \end{example}

-This example demonstrates a fundamental insight: \emph{memory sufficiency alone does not guarantee stability}---a system that should be stable can become unstable under poor scheduling.
-The root cause is that FCFS does not maintain \emph{load balance}: it admits prompts greedily, causing the system to deviate from the fluid equilibrium and triggering the eviction-restart cycle.